 Even my friends from Ireland say that they themselves can’t understand some of the stronger accents, especially in the smaller villages.

-7. The Irish Language, Gaelic, is still used
+7. The Irish language is still used

 The language has such a rich history, with the first inscriptions dating back to the 5th century.
 When English rule invaded Ireland in the 16th century, English was encouraged and Irish was forbidden.
-Yet there was a Gaelic revival at the end of the 1800s to preserve the language.
-Today, only small villages still speak Gaelic, but the language is still taught in grade school.
+Yet there was a revival at the end of the 1800s to preserve the language.
+Today, only small villages still speak Irish, but the language is still taught in grade school.

 8. Ireland has it’s own sports: Gaelic football and hurling